Apartment 26: 1998–1999: Formation and Within EP

+1999–2002: Hallucinating

 In 1999, Apartment 26 added drummer Kevin Temple to the lineup so that live drums could be incorporated alongside Huckvale's programming.
 Temple was formerly a member of Die Warzau and Sister Machine Gun.
 Apartment 26 embarked as part of the lineup for the 1999 version of Ozzfest, and the band gained more exposure as a result.
 Major label Hollywood Records then signed the band afterwards.
 Shortly after Ozzfest concluded, Apartment 26 then went on various tours with Powerman 5000, Staind, Rollins Band, and Sevendust.
 The band then went through a rigorous recording process for their debut album, which was strained by the exhaustive touring schedule and by living together.
 One song from the sessions, "Dystopia", was included on the soundtrack for the film Heavy Metal 2000 prior to the album's release.
 The result was Hallucinating, released in May 2000.
 The album was produced by Ulrich Wild, who was known for his production work with industrial bands such as Stabbing Westward, Static-X, Powerman 5000, and others.

 The single "Basic Breakdown" was the band's first breakthrough hit, as it peaked at #33 on the Billboard Mainstream Rock chart and had lingered on the chart for six weeks.
 "Backwards" was also released as a single from the album and also appeared on the soundtrack for the film Mission: Impossible 2.
 Both "Basic Breakdown" and "Backwards" also appeared in the PlayStation fighting game Gekido: Urban Fighters in 2000.
 The band promoted Hallucinating by touring with Disturbed, followed by appearing on the 2000 edition of Ozzfest.
 In late 2000, drummer Temple had left the band.
 Jeremy Colson was added to the lineup and in early 2001, they toured England with Pitchshifter and then Papa Roach.

 Hallucinating had a delayed release for Europe, January 2001.
 The European version featured a bonus track ("Void"), which featured Fear Factory vocalist Burton C. Bell as a guest.
 Apartment 26 then appeared at the United Kingdom edition of Ozzfest in 2001, their third year in a row.
 Towards the end of 2001, Colson had parted ways from the band, and a replacement was not immediately named.
 In the spring of 2002, Hollywood Records and Apartment 26 amicably parted ways while the band was recording their second album.